Mary's Shell on Cleveleys Beach - it draws photographers from far and wide.

 Pulling Mary's Shell into place

-Mary's Shell, ready to be positioned on Cleveleys beach
+Mary's Shell, delivered in 2013 and ready to be positioned on Cleveleys beach

 Fastening the shell base onto the concrete foundation

 Laying the concrete foundation for the shell in July 2013

 You can find the shell sat on the beach at Cleveleys.
 It's towards the northern end of the new promenade, opposite Jubilee Gardens and adjacent to the seafront cafe.

 It's completely visible once the tide goes out, and large enough for you to climb inside it and take a really good look.
 Once the tide comes in the shell fills with water and only the very top of it remains visible, poking through the waves.